The Gratuity Loophole Employers Used for Decades Is Now Closed

 Change 2: Fixed-Term Employees Qualify After 1 Year

-Previously, gratuity required a minimum of 5 years of continuous service for all employees.
-Under the new Code on Social Security, fixed-term contract employees are eligible for gratuity on a pro-rata basis after completing just 1 year of continuous service.
-This change recognises the reality of modern employment where project-based contracts of 1 to 3 years are increasingly common across IT, manufacturing, and services sectors.
+The old rule required 5 years of continuous service for all employees without exception.
+Under the new Code on Social Security, fixed-term contract employees qualify for gratuity on a pro-rata basis after 1 year.
+The change acknowledges that project-based and fixed-term contracts of 1 to 3 years have become the standard arrangement across IT, manufacturing, and services.
+Previously, these employees accumulated years of service with no gratuity entitlement at exit.

-Important clarification: this 1-year rule applies only to fixed-term employees.
+The 1-year rule applies only to fixed-term employees.
 Permanent employees still need 5 years of continuous service.
-However, the rounding-off rule applies to both: any tenure exceeding 6 months in the final year is rounded up to a full year.
-So 4 years and 7 months counts as 5 years for a permanent employee.
+The rounding-off rule applies to both categories: tenure exceeding 6 months in the final year rounds up to a full year.
+A permanent employee with 4 years and 7 months qualifies.
+One with 4 years and 4 months does not.

 Change 3: Faster Settlement Within 30 Days